RET55155/Assignment_1/README.md

 <img width="1907" height="856" alt="image" src="https://github.com/user-attachments/assets/c15d5e43-8bbb-4462-af77-efd685c39f67" />
 I used the Euclidean algorithm where GCD of a and b is the same as GCD of b and a mod b.
 It finishes when the second number becomes 0.

+Conclusion
-ConclusionEach task was verified for edge cases.
+Each task was verified for edge cases.
 The project demonstrates a solid understanding of recursive depth, base cases, and how to replace iterative logic with recursive calls.